AdongoJr2/html-css-concepts/shimmer-loading-effect/README.md

 ## Loading Shimmer Effect

-- Modern loading shimmer effects
+Modern loading shimmer effects in HTML and CSS only